atduskgreg/order-matters/README.md

 * Compare 100k_pair_probabilities.csv to 100k_observed_pair_distribution.csv to look for a statistically significant difference (pairwise t-test?)

 * Add some better explanation of how to reproduce the results.
 (Rake-based build script?)

+* Movie info about data file formats into a central place